Digital Platforms

 Platform Governance and Interventions to Limit Online Harms

-- Penalized deceptive advertisers, significantly reducing their profitability.
+- Penalizes deceptive advertisers, significantly reducing their dishonest sales and profitability.

 Impact on Platform Design